dentarg/auth0-blog/_posts/2017-02-19-how-to-sign-in-with-google-and-then-access-their-APIs.md

 *Guest post by @SteveALee of OpenDirective.com*

+**TL;DR:** Learn how Node.js backend code can access a Google API once a user logs in with Google via the Auth0 Lock widget.

 Without a doubt, authentication for web apps is one of the most complex features to implement correctly.
 If you’re not careful, it will eat a large chunk of your development time.
 Worse, if you don't get it exactly right you're left vulnerable to being hacked, which will take even more of your precious time, not to mention damaging your reputation.
 Therefore, it's nice to have Auth0 around to help mitigate this problem with their flexible service along with some of the best documents and support in the business.
 However, even when using Auth0 some scenarios are still complex to figure out and code.
 Typically and "true to form", I picked one of these complex cases as my first attempt at auth for a Single Page App (SPA) Software as a Service (SaaS) product.

-This post is the story of my experience along with some working JavaScript code for Azure Functions with Auth0.
+This post is the story of my experience along with some working JavaScript code for [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) with [Auth0](https://www.auth0.com).

-##Serverless Architecture##
+##Serverless Architecture
 Azure Functions are part of Microsoft’s offering in the relatively new Serverless Architecture space.
 Sometime referred to as Functions as a Service (FaaS), Serverless Architecture allows you to concentrate your development offerts on you ‘Business Logic’ or backend application code.
 In this extension of Platform As a Service (PaaS), Microsoft manage all the lower layers of the hardware and software stack for you.
-For example: servers, operating systems, web servers and even platforms such as nodejs.
+For example: servers, operating systems, web servers and even platforms such as Node.js.
 Note that serverless code is event driven and triggers may be HTTP requests but can also be from other sources such as a database update.
 This [introductory article](https://www.martinfowler.com/bliki/Serverless.html) on MartinFlower.com explains a web app use of Serverless Architecture and also links to a very thorough post by Mike Roberts.

-##The Problem##
+##The Problem
 I'm developing a set of open source components used in a commercial SaaS designed to support the needs of people with cognitive disabilities or low digital literacy.
 The initial components and product will provide simplified access to shared photographs and email.
 Given this, Google Picasa and Gmail seemed like natural choices for the initial underlying services.
 Unfortunately, the Picasa API has been feature stripped recently when Google moved over to Google Photos.

 My initial requirement for the user experience is that they can easily authenticate by signing into their existing Google account.
 The code should then be able to access their photos and emails, using the Picasa and Gmail APIs.
 This will require authorized access based on the user credentials provided when they sign in.
 The initial user story that we cover in this post is:

->As a user I want to log into the app with my Google account so I get a list of my Google Photos albums.
+>As a user, I want to log into the app with my Google account so I get a list of my Google Photos albums.

 That all seemed fairly straightforward after spending some time learning the basics of OAuth and OpenID flows from a mixture of Auth0 and OpenID documentation.
 Then I read the various Google API and auth docs and ended up confused.
 Google spreads the documentation around several places and it is not always consistent or precise.
 In addition, Google’s docs are often unclear on whether they are describing access from a client or backend and which specific authentication flows they are talking about.
 Finally, they often use their own SDKs (or libraries), which obscures the details and is largely irrelevant.
 This also adds another large download for client users.

-##Getting Nowhere Very Slowly##
+##Getting Nowhere Very Slowly

 After exploring the Google APIs with some experimental code accessing them directly from the SPA I wanted to pull my hair out.
 The Picasa API in particular is very flaky in how it handles CORS and authentication.
 Plan B was to use Auth0 to do all the heavy lifting.
 My hope was their Lock widget would solve the technical issues relatively easily.
 For example, Lock handles the 'nonce' and 'state' attributes used to stop hacking.
 Lock is also flexible in user experience options, for example it easily allows the addition of extra services.
 However, I soon found out the access_token that lock provides to a SPA is not usable in Google APIs and it was hard to find any answers.